This blog was originally published in August 2016 and updated in August 2019.

 If you're looking for varied all-mountain skiing and snowboarding, you will leave The Remarkables very satisfied.
 And if you're not afraid to hike a little, the amount of extra terrain will not leave you wanting.

 Although The Remarkables offers excellent terrain, one thing you will need to deal with is the slow chairlifts.
 Apart from Curvey Basin Express, all the other chairlifts are non-express.
-Believe me the terrain is worth the slow chair rides but if you just can't deal with non-express chairs, then head to Coronet Peak, Cardrona or Treble Cone.
+The great news is Sugar is getting updated to an express chair for the 2020 season and Shadow won’t be far behind.
+In the meantime, I believe the terrain is worth the slow chair rides but if you just can't deal with non-express chairs, then head to Coronet Peak, Cardrona or Treble Cone.

 check out this video from nz ski on the remarkables